dansmyers/IntroToCS/Labs/1-Writing_and_Running_Programs.md

 Tips:

+- Do the entire calculation in one expression.
+Use two multiplications.
 - One Smoot is about 5.5833 feet and there are 5280 feet in a mile.
 - Put your answer in a file named `smoots.py`.
 Keep making new files for each of the remaining problems.